mui/material-ui/docs/data/material/getting-started/design-resources/design-resources.md

 ## Official kits

-Pick your favorite design tool to enjoy and use the Material UI components.
+Pick your favorite design tool to enjoy and use the Material UI component inventory, including over 1,500 unique elements with their full range of states and variations.

 {{"component": "modules/components/MaterialUIDesignResources.js"}}